GitHub license Latest Tag Media Server Support: Jellyfin 10.10.7, Navidrome 0.58.0, LMS v3.69.0, Lyrion 9.0.2, Emby 4.9.1.80

 SCORE_WEIGHT_CALINSKI_HARABASZ Weight for Calinski-Harabasz Index (cluster separation).
 0.0

 (*) For using GEMINI API you need to have a Google account, a free account can be used if needed.
+Same goes for Mistral.
 Instead if you want to self-host Ollama here you can find a deployment example:

 • https://github.com/NeptuneHub/k3s-supreme-waffle/tree/main/ollama